All Episodes

 I would just say this.

-I have by the way, I don't know.
+I have, by the way, I don't know.

 All of that was news to me.

-They're gonna wait till after Labor Day.
+They're going to wait till after Labor Day.

-They're gonna wait till it enough time so that people don't have enough time to forget it, or for something else to come along.
+They're going to wait till it enough time so that people don't have enough time to forget it or for something else to come along and erase it from buddy's memory.

 The old October surprise thing.

-But I do know I do a lot of Trump supporters have been very excited to see what the inquirer might bring forth on Hillary or Bill or what have you.
+A lot of Trump supporters have been very excited to see what the inquirer might bring forth on Hillary or Bill or what have you.

 So we'll have to see.

-I I've seen a bunch of different data on this today.
+I've seen a bunch of different data on this today.

 She's going through the pages and calculating various numbers, and she had concluded and reported that the combined federal and state tax rate that the Clintons had paid was 42%.